Zharay/KanColleViewer/README.md

 ﻿﻿KanColleViewer! (提督業も忙しい！)
 --

+## Important Note
+This KCV 3.8.x branch is no longer supported and is hosted here for archival purposes.

+**The 4.x development happens over at [my primary repository](https://github.com/Yuubari/KanColleViewer) and is a restart from scratch with a new translation engine.**

+## About

 **Old versions (check the Releases section to verify which version is the current) are not (and will not be) supported.**

 KCV is a Windows-only browser utility that makes it easy to play Kantai Collection.
 This is the translation project of the original [KanColleViewer](http://grabacr.net/kancolleviewer)

-## Important Note
-This KCV 3.8.x branch is no longer supported and is hosted here for archival purposes.

-**The 4.x development happens over at [my primary repository](https://github.com/Yuubari/KanColleViewer) and is a restart from scratch with a new translation engine.**

 ##### Main Contributors
 * [@Zharay](http://twitter.com/Zharay) -- English Version